jlichtman13/hw06/README.md

-This is my homework 6
+This is my homework 6 which unencrypts a statement using a caesar cipher
-# hw06